hrkring/tableclothr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-tableclothr is a stream-lined and user-friendly R package that offers a set of flexible wrappers for effortless creation of static and dynamic tables.
-Designed with  simplicity in mind, users can seamlessly generate themed gt and DT tables quickly without the need for lengthy and redundant coding.
+tableclothr is an R package that offers a set of flexible wrappers and supporting functions for the creation and manipulation of gt and DT tables.
+Designed with  simplicity in mind, users can seamlessly generate themed tables quickly without the need for lengthy and redundant coding.

 ## Installation